 But even though it’s hot, we have to eat, right?
 But what?
 The last thing I want to do is to be in the kitchen using heat to cook or grill in this outdoor heat.
-I can’t tell whether this weather is making me hot or it’s the biological hot flashes that’s at fault.
+I can’t tell whether this weather is making me hot or it’s the biological hot flashes that are at fault.
 Regardless, my body was craving “Yin” (cold) foods lately than “Yang” (hot) foods with this weather.

 In Traditional Chinese Medicine (TCM), balancing your Chi with food is an integral part of maintaining health, whether they are Yin or Yang.
 Why do I bring this up?
-Well, for instance, if you have high blood pressure or have skin rash or sore throat, you have excessive Yang and should not eat frozen foods or dairy.
+Well, for instance, if you have high blood pressure or have a skin rash or a sore throat, you have excessive Yang and should not eat frozen foods or dairy.
 But on days like this, all we crave are frozen margaritas and ice cream sundaes, right?
 Well, put down that ice cream scoop.

 On the other hand, if you are deficient in Yang and excessive in Yin, you might feel weak and shouldn’t have foods like seaweed, grapefruit, or broccoli.
 You should eat chicken and believe it or not, you can eat a big bowl of that ice cream sundae.
 Read more here (although the site is about honey, it has some great info about Chinese medicine) and here about what are heaty (yang) or cool (yin) foods.
 But remember, balance is the key…like everything in life.